 Chief Burr has earned a Master's Degree in Public Administration and an Undergraduate Degree in Human Services.
 She is a proud graduate of the FBI National Academy, Law Enforcement Management Institute of Texas, IACP Leadership in Police Organizations, as well as many other leadership and management courses.

 The Ingleside Police Department serves the community by protecting its desire for a peaceful and safe existence, free from fear and with the values of democracy applied equally to all citizens.
 The Ingleside Police Department Administration believes in the nine principles of policing.

 The Criminal Investigations Division (CID) in addition to the traditional detective duties are also involved with the Crime Stoppers program for Ingleside.
 The more traditional investigation roles are divided into three parts: Crimes Against Persons, Property, and Public Education and Awareness.

-Property crimes are burglaries, theft, criminal mischief, ect. which cause monetary lose to the victim.
+Property crimes are burglaries, theft, criminal mischief, etc. which cause monetary loss to the victim.
 The detectives constantly try to identify crime trends in addition to solving offenses through investigative leads.
-When criminal prosecution is not possible, the detectives strives to help victims recover their loss through referrals to other available resources.
+When criminal prosecution is not possible, the detectives strive to help victims recover their losses through referrals to other available resources.